scO0rpion/SVM-Proliferation-NIPS2021/README.md

 # Support vector machines and linear regression coincide with very high-dimensional features

-This repository is the official codebase of --paper-- .
+This repository is the official codebase of [ASH21](https://arxiv.org/abs/2105.14084) .
 In order to reproduce our figures, we have provided the experiments which we used for the analyses alongside with the code to produce the experiments.

 ![image](figures/thumbnail.jpg)